Holder in due course: Limitations

-The rule can be considered inequitable to consumers.
-As a response to this, the U.S. Federal Trade Commission promulgated Rule 433, formally known as the "Trade Regulation Rule Concerning Preservation of Consumers' Claims and Defenses", which "effectively abolished the [holder in due course] doctrine in consumer credit transactions".
+In 1971, the U.S. Federal Trade Commission (FTC) began to study this issue and found "widespread evidence of abuse and injury" to American consumers.
+On November 14, 1975, the FTC promulgated Rule 433, formally known as the "Trade Regulation Rule Concerning Preservation of Consumers' Claims and Defenses", which "effectively abolished the [holder in due course] doctrine in consumer credit transactions".
 In 2012, the FTC reaffirmed the regulation.
+The effect of the so-called "FTC Holder Rule" is to make "the holder of a consumer credit contract, whether it be a loan company, a bank or other concern, responsible for honoring all the obligations of the merchant who originally sold the goods".